-Taylor Swift has released her latest “track five,” “The Archer.”
+Taylor Swift has released her latest “track five,” “tolerate it,” along with the evermore album.
 Where does it rank among her most powerful tracks?

 Swifties have come to expect that Track 5 on any Taylor Swift album will pack a serious punch.
 Time after time, track five ends up being the most emotional, powerful and resonant song on the album.
 If you’re looking for some of Taylor Swift’s most painfully honest and vulnerable lyrics combined with music that will make your heart swell and subsequently shatter, look no further than track five.